-Goal 1: Provide students the opportunity and the guidance to learn the fundamental principles of chemistry.
+Goal 1: Provide students the opportunity and the guidance to learn the fundamental principles of biology and chemistry and how they integrate with each other.

 Program Objective 1: Knowledge.
-Students will acquire a working knowledge of basic principles and critical information in the chemical sciences.
+Students will acquire a working knowledge of basic principles and critical information in the biological and chemical sciences.